 What would you do in this situation?

 What is Sextortion?

 Sextortion happens when a person uses coercion to obtain sexual photos, videos, money, or even sex from a victim.
-Many times, the targets are pre-teens and teens, and they’re not always girls– boys can also be victims.
-Perpetrators are often current, former or wannabe romantic or sexual partners attempting to harass, embarrass and control victims.
+Many times, the targets are pre-teens and teens.
+And based on all of the most recent cases that have been reported to PYE, boys are the victims, because they are often very easily convinced by a cute girl to send a compromising photo.
 Imagine your teenage son or daughter receiving a text message like this:

 What would your son or daughter do?
 Does he or she have the tools and the wisdom to handle a message like this?

-Early one morning back in July 2016, I received a text from a friend who is very familiar with my Internet safety work at Protect Young Eyes.
+Early one morning, I received a text from a friend who is very familiar with my Internet safety work at Protect Young Eyes.
 She said it was urgent that we spoke, and so I called her on my way to work.

-She shared that the night before, her 13-year old son Bryce [name changed] had sent a nude photo of himself to a stranger on Kik.
-This stranger had randomly reached out to her son through the messaging app and started a friendly conversation.
+She shared that the night before, her 13-year old son Bryce [name changed] had sent a nude photo of himself to a stranger on social media.
+This stranger had randomly reached out to her son via DM (direct message) and started a friendly conversation.
 The messages quickly turned mean, and the person threatened to hurt Bryce’s family if he didn’t send a nude photo.
 Bryce froze with fear and sent a photo that he knew was wrong, but he just reacted.
 Next, the stranger told Bryce that if he didn’t give his mom’s credit card number, he was going to post the photo on multiple social media platforms.

-At this point, Bryce wised up and went a told mom what was happening.
+At this point, Bryce wised up and told mom what was happening.

 Mom and I discussed next steps.
-Kik had to go (no kid should be using this app anyway).
 We got law enforcement involved.
 It wasn’t fun.
-Even though all the doors to the house were locked, one rogue app allowed a stranger to have access to her son.
+Even though all physical doors to the house were locked, it was a digital doorway that gave a bad player access to her son.

 3 Things Parents Can do to Prevent Sextorton